walles/riff/README.md

 - Visualize removed line endings
 - Visualize removed linefeed at end of file properly
 - Visualize adding a missing linefeed at end of file properly
+- Visualize missing linefeed at end of file as part of the context properly